Mental health for queer Iraqis

 5. Reach out to us if you have no one else.
 Community channel.
 We are not professionals, but we are people who have been here.

-If the thoughts are persistent rather than acute — a low background voice that has been with you for months — you are not in immediate danger but you do need to act.
+If the thoughts are persistent rather than acute.
+A low background voice that has been with you for months.
+You are not in immediate danger but you do need to act.
 Talking to someone who has been here helps.
 Reducing access to means helps.
 Sometimes medication helps, though access is hard in Iraq.
-The community can sometimes help with referrals to sympathetic Iraqi mental health workers — reach out.
+The community can sometimes help with referrals to sympathetic Iraqi mental health workers.
+Reach out.

 Why therapy is hard in Iraq, and what to do about it